 A gutter apron sometimes referred to as a gutter drip edge extender, is another kind of material (usually metal or aluminum) that combines the drip edge with a flashing function into one piece.
 In other words, it is a similar material, that will be placed below shingles, and extended until inside gutters to make sure it is all covered, and the water has no other place to go, but inside the gutters.

 The correct answer is if water can get behind the gutter, yes!
 This gutter system needs gutter flashing.
 Some fascia boards (a roofing material, usually wood and PVC, at the roof line, or roof edge, where gutters segments are attached) are not flat and it diverts water straight to the gutter.

-If you’re having gutter problems, or if you’re just doing some routine gutter cleaning, be sure to check the gutter flashing to make sure it’s in good condition.
-If you see any signs of wear or damage, or watermarks, be sure to check to add flashing or replace existing flashing as soon as possible.
+If you’re having gutter problems or just doing some routine gutter cleaning, be sure to check the gutter flashing to ensure it’s in good condition.
+If you see any signs of wear, damage, or watermarks, check to add flashing or replace existing flashing as soon as possible.